googlemaps/flutter-navigation-sdk/README.md

 ## Installation

 1. This repository is currently private.
-You will need to add the package dependency using [Git with SSH](https://docs.flutter.dev/packages-and-plugins/using-packages#dependencies-on-unpublished-packages).
+You will need to add the package dependency using [Git with SSH](https://docs.flutter.dev/packages-and-plugins/using-packages#dependencies-on-unpublished-packages) in the app's `pubspec.yaml` file.
 See [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for instructions on how to provide SSH keys.

 ```
   dependencies: